-8 Abstract
+Abstract

-10 Centuries ago in the Roman Empire the satirist, Juvenal raised the question: Quis custodiet ipsos custodies?
-This means literally: "Who watches the watchmen?" or 11 "Who guards the guards?"
-In addition, it points to promoting the upholding of moral 12 good acts among both the citizens and those who must defend the rights and interests of 13 14 the individual against the abuse of power by those who possess public authority.
-The duties of the then Censor show similarities to those of the present-day Public Protector.
-15 16 This article examines whether or not the Public Protector still fulfils the duties and powers of the Censor.
-If it is clear that the Censor was indeed the predecessor of the 17 Public Protector, then it is necessary to reveal the phases the Censor underwent to 18 ultimately culminate in the Public Protector.
-At times the duties and powers of the 19 20 Censor developed or changed in order to conform to the changing circumstances of the time.
-Notwithstanding such developments or changes, upholding moral good acts 21 22 remained the same for both offices and this is particularly the purview of this article.
+Centuries ago, in the Roman Empire, the satirist, Juvenal, raised the question: "Quis custodiet ipsos custodies?"
+Literally, this would translate into English as: "Who watches the watchmen?" or "Who guards the guards?"
+The question points to the promotion of the morally good act among both the citizens and among those who must defend the rights and interests of the individual against the abuse of power by those who are in authority.
+The duties of the Censor of ancient Rome, show similarities with those of the present-day Public Protector.
+In this article, I examine the extent of the similarity between the duties and powers of the Public Protector and the duties and powers of the Censor.
+I have explored the phases of the development of the duties and powers of the Censor of ancient Rome, into those of the Public Protector of modern South Africa.
+At times the duties and powers of the Censor developed or changed to be in phase with changing circumstances.
+Notwithstanding such developments or changes, upholding morally good act remained the same for both offices.

-Key words: Censor, public protector, ombudsman, constitutional dispensation, regimen morem, Caligula, promoting moral good actions, nota censoria, Constitution of South Africa, 108 of 1996, South African Law Commission.
+Key words: Censor, the public protector, ombudsman, constitutional dispensation, regimen morem, Caligula, promoting moral good actions

-1. THE CENSOR: A HISTORICAL PROCESS OF DEVELOPMENT
+THE CENSOR: A HISTORICAL PROCESS OF DEVELOPMENT

-31 Introduction
+Introduction

 Servius Tullius, the sixth King of Rome, introduced the erstwhile census.
 Subsequent to the dethronement of the kings and the formation of the Republic, the consules (consuls) took over the census in 443 BC [1].
 As the census was labour intensive and beneath the dignity of a consul, there was a need for a suitable bureaucracy, namely the censori, to fulfil this task [1].

 Papirus and Sempronius were the first censors [1].
 Until 442 BC, consuls were no longer elected; only military tribunes.
 As the latter could only be plebeians (ordinary workers), the patricians (nobility) feared that the plebeians would gradually gain control of the census.
 The patricians thus tasked the tribunes and entrusted the task to two officials known as the censors, who were to be chosen from among the patricians.

 The patricians fulfilled the duty of censor until 351 BC, when Marcius Rutilus was appointed as the first plebeian censor [1].
 Approximately twelve years later, a public law ordained that at least one of the censors had to be a plebeian [1].
-For the first time, in 131 BC, both censors were thus plebeians.
+For the first time, in 131 BC, Rome's two censors were plebeians.

-50 Briefly: Such an important duty, namely the census, only belonged to the king as head 51 of state.
-In time, the census belonged to the emperors (principes) and thereafter to the
+Briefly: Such an important duty, namely, the census, was solely the duty of the king as the head of state.
+In time, the census was to be the duty of emperors (principes) and thereafter, the duty of consuls (consules).
+Ultimately, the census became the duty of the censors [2].